-- Names must match on Title page. - Ask your faculty advisor which department he/she/they want listed. - Visit https://catalog.tamu.edu/undergraduate/ for a list of official departments.
+- Names must match on Title page. - Ask your faculty advisor which department he/she/they want listed. - Visit the Undergraduate Catalog for a list of official departments.

 4.4.4.1 Faculty Research Advisor Name(s) Field 2 of 2: Abstract Page